 My irrigation canal system had a partial tunnel collapse on July 17, 2019.
 The company that repaired the tunnel installed ribs in the tunnel (supports) for employee safety.
-Those ribs will be removed after the remaining tunnel repair work is completed, likely the spring of 2022.
+Those ribs will be removed after the remaining tunnel repair work is completed.
 The tunnel ribs reduce the canal water flow.
-Is the loss of delivery capacity due to these ribs an insurable cause of loss for prevented planting eligibility for the 2021 crop year?
+Is the loss of delivery capacity due to these ribs an insurable cause of loss for prevented planting eligibility for the 2022 crop year?

 I timely planted all my irrigated annual spring crop acres.
 I planted the number of acres that I could adequately irrigate based on the information provided to me by my irrigation district and the government agency that manages the irrigation water source.
 After I planted all my acres, my irrigation district notified me that the government agency had reduced its forecasted irrigation water availability.
 How does my crop insurance policy address this post-planting reduction in irrigation water availability?